 Four areas of concern for most computer users

 Ever since the beginning of Windows, Microsoft has pushed and insisted that you need every update and patch that they put out to keep your computer safe and running at its optimum performance.
 Many people don't agree with this, and with good reason.
 It is evident by experience that far too many of their updates make things worse or even crash your computer.
 This leaves you having to figure out which update did not work and un-installing it.
 And now with Windows 10 they have taken away your right to choose whether or not you want updates.
 In the words of Microsoft, you're getting our updates whether you want them or not.
 If an update messes up your computer, that's your problem.
-A lot of these updates are fixes for things not done right when the software was released.
-Then if you have installed updates your computer has to restart and go through a configuration process.
+When updates have installed, your computer has to restart and go through a configuration process.
 Many times this is inconvenient, however if you interrupt this process, your computer can really get messed up.
-And now with Windows 10 this process can happen at any time, interrupting what ever you are doing.
+And now with Windows 10 this process can happen at any time, if you're not carfull, interrupting what ever you are doing.
+Microsoft has gotten better with default update settings not interrupting what you are doing, but it can still happen.
 Ask yourself this question.
 What happens if you are installing software and Windows 10 terminates the process midstream just to install updates that you have no choice in whether or not to receive? (we have experienced Windows 10 doing this).
 While installing new software, Windows 10 terminates the installation to install new Windows updates.
 The terminated software installation is then corrupted, and must be removed then re-installed.
 In some cases the corruption won't let you remove or install, because this corruption pours over into the Windows system, leaving you only one choice.
 Re-install Windows.
 So ask yourself these questions.
-Shouldn't these update fix vulnerabilities without creating new ones?
+Shouldn't these updates fix vulnerabilities without creating new ones?
 Shouldn't these updates add new and inproved features?
 And shouldn't these updates be your decision, of whether or not to take them, thus increasing your control over your computer instead of limiting your control over your computer?